yegor256/blog/_drafts/ai.md

 [The Verge](https://www.theverge.com/2022/2/2/22914085/alphacode-ai-coding-program-automatic-deepmind-codeforce)
 and many others have already announced the victory:
-AI [will replace programmers](https://www.bbc.com/news/business-57914432) and we all are going to lose our jobs.
+AI [will replace programmers](https://www.bbc.com/news/business-57914432) and we are all going to lose our jobs.

 <!--more-->

 {% jb_picture_body %}

-I would identify five beliefs about AI and its code writing abilities, which, in my opinion, are fundamental fallacies:
+I would identify five beliefs about AI and its code-writing abilities, which, in my opinion, are fundamental fallacies:

   * **AI writes code (NOT!)**<br/>